Rackstorm/Code-Institute-Project-2/README.md

 - **Header** - A simple text and logo with a shadow effect to spark interest.
 - **Nav bar** - Two functioning links to index.html and gamerules.html.
 A bright orange background color to create contrast.
 - **Main** - The landing page contains a white header with a question that encourages the user to play the game.
-Color of background and text in strong contrast.
-Sparing with content to leave room for the quiz.
+Color of background and text in great contrast.
 - **Footer** - The same color as in the navigation bar to create a uniform impression.
 The footer is clean and stripped down on impressions with the exception of the GitHub logo with a working link to my GitHub profile.
 The link opens in a new window.

 # Pages

 - Index - Prompts the user to click the button to start the game and then presents the game, scoreboard and timer.
 - Game Rules - Provides instructions on the rules of the game in a simple numbered list.
-- 404 Page - If something doesn't work, the user is automatically redirected to the 404 page.

 # Features